hantsy/spring-microservice-sample/README.md

 The services will be scheduled to deploy in this swarm.

 The *docker-stack.yml* file includes a `visualizer` service to visualize all services.
-It can be accessed via http://<any manager ip>:8080, you can see the deployment progress.
+It can be accessed via http://&lt;any manager ip&gt;:8080, you will see the deployment progress.

 ![visualizer](./docker-viz.png)